ee-2/VulGer/README.md

 Attention: The dataset contains abusive words.
 Use it responsibly!

-If you use VulGer please cite:
+If you use VulGer, please cite:

 ```
 @inproceedings{Eder19,